RickStrahl/BlogPosts/2023-09/Dotnet Tool Component not found on the Mac/DotnetToolsNotFoundOnTheMac.md

 ## The Problem: Paths!
 As you might expect the problem here is path resolution.
 Well at least for the direct access command - the `dotnet tool run` command may have other reasons for failing.

+How do I know that?
+I can run the dotnet tools installed proxy loader from `~/.dotnet/tools/LiveReloadServer` and that works just fine launching either from Finder or directly from the Terminal.

+So paths are the problem...

 ### Restart the Terminal after Installing SDK
 If you installed the SDK before the terminal was opened the first thing that needs to happen is to restart the terminal so that it can find both the .NET SDK and `dotnet tool` command as well as the tools folder.